 For residents of more rural areas in IA or those with time commitments (e.g., familial, professional, etc.), attending a distance-based veterinary technician program may be the best option.
 These programs typically involve the combination of web-based courses and the completion of hands-on mentorships at approved local sites under the guidance of credentialed veterinary professionals.

-There are currently nine accredited online vet tech programs.
-One is available at Colby Community College (CCC).
-This 82-credit AAS program in veterinary technology features classes such as breeds of domestic animals, basic nutrition, veterinary parasitology, hematology, clinical chemistry, veterinary imaging, and dentistry.
-For CCC’s on-campus program, 64 percent of graduates passed the VTNE on their first attempt between 2012 and 2015.
 Another competitive option is available at the prestigious Purdue University, which has both on-campus and online AAS programs in veterinary technology.
 The web-based program may only be taken part-time and typically takes four to five years to complete.
-In a rigorous combination of 35 online classes and 17 clinical mentorships, students are prepared for their careers.
+In a rigorous combination of 35 online classes and 18 clinical mentorships, students are prepared for their careers.
 Purdue’s courses include veterinary physiology; veterinary anatomy; introduction to ophthalmology, dermatology, and oncology; parasitology; and diagnostic imaging for vet techs.
 The empirical mentorships cover similar subjects, as well as equine nursing; operating room technique & sterilization procedures; and pharmacy.
-An impressive 94 percent of on-campus graduates from Purdue passed the VTNE on their first attempt between 2012 and 2015.
-For the online students, this figure was 79 percent.
+An unbeatable 100 percent of on-campus graduates from Purdue passed the VTNE on their first attempt between 2013 and 2016.
+For the online students, this figure was still well above average at 88.5 percent.